 Grace Allen, Wildlife Habitat Assistant

-Grace is a third year student at the University of South Carolina where she majors in Environmental Studies with a minor in Geography.
+Grace is a fourth year student at the University of South Carolina where she majors in Environmental Studies with a minor in Geography.
 Her studies focus on Geographic Information Systems and South Carolina Habitats.
 Grace grew up in Greenville alongside a family of outdoor enthusiasts who taught her a love and deep appreciation for the outdoors from an early age.
 After graduation, Grace hopes to use her passion and education to help protect wildlife and wildlife habitat while teaching others to appreciate the outdoors the way she does.
 When she’s not studying or working, Grace enjoys spending time with her two dogs, hiking, boating in the low country, fishing, and hunting.

 Steve Gilbert, Fish & Wildlife Biologist, Special Projects Manager

 Steve received his Bachelor and Masters of Biological Sciences/Marine Biology at Florida Institute of Technology.
 He is retired from a Federal Service career working and supervising for both the U.S. Fish and Wildlife Service (Ecological Services Division) working on wetlands, streams, rivers, fish passage and the Everglades Restoration; and the NOAA Coastal Services Center supporting coastal professionals.
 He is currently on the Board of Audubon SC and involved in National Audubon’s Marsh Migration (in light of sea level rise) Project.
 Favorite outdoor activities include diving, snorkeling, and downhill skiing.